Some time ago, I made an appointment with my house doctor ('GP' for anyone in the UK) for a renewal of my contraceptive pill.

 What I thought would be a simple "sure, fine" response turned into an "only after you have a smear test" conversation which I was far from happy about (for reasons which are beyond this blogpost...
 I'll write about that another day...).

 So I made an appointment with the gynaecologist and had my first smear test in about 15-20 years...
 I know, I know... please don't judge me (again... beyond the scope of this blogpost).

 The results came back to say I had developed abnormal cells as a result of a virus.
 The virus itself is really common and most women don't even know they have it.
 Their bodies just fight it off.
 But I don't have much of an immune system because I'm on a double dose of immuno-suppressors to keep my Crohn's/Colitis under control, so it's more difficult for my body to fight a virus.

 The gynaecologist wanted to repeat the test in a couple of months to see if the cells had changed or if my body had fought off the virus.
 A few months later, the results from the second smear test came back and my doctor informed me that the cells had "changed and progressed" so she wanted to refer me to a specialist for a further investigation and biopsies.

-A couple of weeks after that I found myself under the microscope again as I received a much more intense and rather uncomfortable investigation, the results of which comfirmed that I had a high-grade lesion which I was advised should be removed along with the surrounding tissue as, based on my previous smear test, it was unlikely that my body would be able to reverse the virus and its effects and if this was the case the lesion would most likely turn cancerous.
+A couple of weeks after that I found myself under the microscope again as I received a much more intense and rather uncomfortable investigation, the results of which comfirmed that I had a high-grade lesion which, I was advised, should be removed along with the surrounding tissue.
+Based on my previous smear test, it was unlikely that my body would be able to reverse the virus and its effects and, if this was indeed the case, the lesion would most likely turn cancerous.

 Here's the thing...